exasol/websocket-api/javascript/README.md

+# Introduction

+This is a protoype implementation of a web client for EXASOL which uses the EXASOL WebSocket protocol API with JSON as the serialization format.

-# Installation
+# Web Interface Usage

-Copy the files `wsapi.js` and `bigint.js` to your webserver or directory, where you can access it.
+A recent or similar version of this code is already included with EXASOL 6.0.
+It may be updated from time to time in future versions.

+To access the web interface, simply enter the following URL into the web browser: `http://<exa-host>:8563/console.html`.

+Note: HTTPS is currently unsupported.

-# Usage
+# Code Usage

-To connect use the `Exasol` object with the connection string, user name and password as the first three arguments.
-The fourth argument is a function, which is called after successfull connection.
-The fifth argument is a function whith is called on connection error and ond errors which happens on usage of this object.
+To connect, use the `Exasol` object with the connection string, user name and password as the first three arguments.
+The fourth argument is a function, which is called after the connection has been successfully established.
+The fifth argument is a function which is called on connection error and on errors related to the usage of this object.

 ```
 var exa = new Exasol("ws://127.0.0.1:8563", "sys", "exasol",